shivaneej/Machine-Learning-Enabled-Expiry-Date-Recognition-and-Object-Classification-of-Grocery-Products/README.md

 </table>

 ## Expiry Date Detection
 Once we have the image classified, the next step would be to detect the probable bounding box of expiry date for a packed product and then extract the data from the bounding box.
 For the first task we used a supervised model for the localization of the bounding box where we used the ExpDate datasets which consists of packed products along with the coordinates of the bounding-box of dates.
-We will be using the VGG16 architecture for transfer learning.
+We used the VGG16 architecture for transfer learning.
 The architecture is as follows:

 TO BE CHANGED
 <div align="center">